iftikhar8/thesis/chapters/discussion/docs/discussion.md

-Several trends were identified within t
+Several trends were identified within

+yet for many reasons models are still implementing passive larvae.

-Biophysical dispersal models are becoming more complex as the knowledge of the processes and details of larval early-life history increases.
+as the knowledge of the processes and details of larval early-life history increases.

 The current state of the field does not give the impression it is moving forward as coherently as it should be in the eight years since the ICES manual of recommended practices was published [@north2009].
 A significant reason for this is likely the absence of published data on the early-life history of many marine species, highlighting a key area of required future research.
 Without data, it is difficult to justify introducing behaviour into models, as robust models aim to minimise assumptions.
 The popularity of BDMs as a connectivity research tool has been on a downward trend since 2012.
 However, the implementations of these models are getting more complex in recent years, especially for ichthyoplankton, and there are now more BDMs implementing larval movement behaviours than not.
 Other behaviours of settlement sensory strategies and orientation were consistently (or sporadically in the case of orientation) implemented across the review period for models of either fish or invertebrate species, not reflecting the trend of movement.
 From a biological viewpoint this is encouraging, as it is in keeping with the research showing that biology matters in dispersal.